tomrobak/website-llms-txt/README.md

 ---

-*Made with ❤️ (and lots of coffee) by developers who believe the future is AI-powered, but the present is still delightfully human.*
+*Made with ❤️ (and lots of coffee) by Tom Robak, who believes the future is AI-powered, but the present is still delightfully human.*

+**Want to connect?** Find me and other passionate WordPress users at [WPLove.co](https://wplove.co) - where photographers, creatives, and WordPress enthusiasts share knowledge and build amazing things together! 📸✨